Nullvora/mabor/CONTRIBUTING.md

-# Contributing to the Burn Project
+# Contributing to the Mabor Project

-Welcome to the Burn project!
+Welcome to the Mabor project!
 We're thrilled that you're considering contributing to our project.
 Every contribution helps, and we're delighted to have you on board.

 ## How to Contribute?

-Here are some steps to guide you through the process of contributing to the Burn project:
+Here are some steps to guide you through the process of contributing to the Mabor project:

 ### Step 1: Review the Issue Tickets